bitovi/academy/src/docker/2-build-node-app/build-node-app.md

-@page learn-docker/build-node-app Build a Node App
+@page learn-docker/build-node-app Build a NodeJS App
 @parent learn-docker 2

 @description Build a simple Express API to use for the rest of the course.